Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present the numerical experiments to validate the global and local behavior of the proposed methods.
+In this section, we present the numerical experiments to validate the global and local behavior of the proposed methods\footnote{Our implementation is available at \url{https://github.com/bzhangcw/UTR.jl/}.}.
 All experiments are conducted on a single machine with a 14-core Apple M4 Pro CPU and 48GB LPDDR5 RAM.
 We conduct experiments on the regularized logistic regression problem, which is defined as follows:

 where $a_i \in \mathbb{R}^n$ and $b_i \in \{-1, 1\}$, $\gamma = 10^{-4}$ is the regularization parameter.
-As mentioned, this problem is a notorious example where many accelerated SOMs are not as competitive as the classical Newton-type methods \cite{carmon2022optimal,chen2022accelerating} numerically.
+As mentioned, this problem is a notorious example where many accelerated SOMs are not as competitive as the classical Newton-type methods \cite{carmon2022optimal,chen2022accelerating,zhang2012on} numerically.
 Besides, a well-known estimate for the Lipschitz constant $\widehat M$ of $\nabla^2 f$ can be specified as follows:

-Although the estimate is conservative~\cite{songUnifiedAccelerationHighorder2021}, we adopt it to isolate the basic algorithm frameworks from other practical enhancements, such as the adaptive adjustment of Lipschitz constants, see \cite{mishchenko_regularized_2023,cartis2011adaptive1}.
+Although the estimate is conservative~\cite{song2021unified}, we adopt it to isolate the basic algorithm frameworks from other practical enhancements, such as the adaptive adjustment of Lipschitz constants, see \cite{mishchenko2023regularized,cartis2011adaptive}.

-We implement two different accelerated TR methods (\atr{} and \atrms{}) and compare them to some state-of-the-art SOMs, including \begin{itemize}[leftmargin=*] \item The cubic regularized Newton method (\arc{}, \citet{nesterov2006cubic}) and its accelerated version (\arca{}, \citet{nesterov2008accelerating}). \item A non-accelerated TR method using the \ref{eq.newTR} oracle, by setting both $(\sigma_k, r_k)$ proportionally to $\|\nabla f(x_k)\|^{1/2}$ similar to \cite{jiang2024nonconvexityuniversaltrustregionmethod}.
+We implement two different accelerated TR methods (\atr{} and \atrms{}) and compare them to some state-of-the-art SOMs, including \begin{itemize}[leftmargin=*] \item The cubic regularized Newton method (\arc{}, \citet{nesterov2006cubic}) and its accelerated version (\arca{}, \citet{nesterov2008accelerating}). \item A non-accelerated TR method using the \ref{eq.newTR} oracle, by setting both $(\sigma_k, r_k)$ proportionally to $\|\nabla f(x_k)\|^{1/2}$ similar to \cite{jiang2026beyond}.
 We test two non-accelerated TR methods $\utr{}~\texttt{(1)}, \utr{}~\texttt{(2)}$, using different Lipschitz estimates $\tfrac{\widehat M}{2}, \widehat M$, respectively.
 The purpose is to present the sensitivity of Lipschitz constants and set a fair comparison to \arc{}. \end{itemize}